FP-Guitar/eeelcollector/README.md

 ### Functionaliy:
 #### Trigger
 - Will allow core.ServiceName.digits...lz4 and core.digits.lz4.
 The first name is, if not taking the example into account not valid
-- Recreating a file will not trigger collection again
 - Deleting and recreating a file will trigger collection.
 - Trying to monitor an non existing or non directory directory for trigger fails will produce a lot of error logs.
 Assumption.
   Directory may be temporarily unavailable.
 Didn't implement corner case of initialization.
-- No persistance between service restarts
+- No persistence between service restarts
-- Starting the service will always trigger a new file event
+-
 # Dependency Management
 This project uses conan as dependency manager, which has to to usable and present in the system. https://conan.io/